Ruud's Commodore Site: Template Home Email

 * bit 4: future use

 In contrary to Windows or Commodore, CBM-DOS won't allow spaces in the names.
-If they are used to create a name, then the OS will replace them with an underscore.
+If spaces are still used to create a name, then the OS will replace them with an underscore.
 The reason: although Microsoft Windows allows it, in DOS mode various programs, commands and parameters encounter problems with those spaces.
-And using this underscore is my way to avoid this kind of trouble on forehand.
+And using an underscore is IMHO the way to avoid this kind of trouble on forehand.

 CBM-DOS allows the use of one or more dots in a name.
 It has to because CBM-DOS is used as base for RB-BASIC.
 I want RB-BASIC to be compatible to the BASIC used on the Commodore 128 and that basic allows the use of more than one dot.

 Like MS-DOS, CBM-DOS has a DIR command.
 How should it handle dots?
-The last dot is always meant to separate extensions.
+Like in Windows, the last dot is always meant to specify the extension.
 So if you want find files that have a dot in the name, something like "DIR *.*" has to be used.

 Remark: the above is still a work in progress.....

 As you can see, I will use four bytes to point to the first sector of a drive.
-LBA uses four bytes as well but uses the four highest bits for internal puposes.
-When using pure LBA, this FS can support drives up to 128 GB.
-When using those first four bits as well, it can support drives up to 2 TB.
-IMHO more than enough for a humble 8088 system :)
+LBA uses four bytes as well but uses the four highest bits for internal purposes.
+As so, LBA can support drives up to 128 GB.
+When using those first four bits as well, CBM-DOS can support drives up to 2 TB.

 I gave it a thought if I should do this as well.
 First: it means we loose sectors to store this bit map.
 OK, only one for every 4096 sectors, but still.
 Second: we will loose time because of the extra software overhead.
 What will we gain: we can undelete a file but only if nothing else has changed in the mean time.
 IMHO not worth the trouble.

-What we can do is deleting a file in two steps.
-In the first step one of the bits 4, 5 or 6 (or a combination of them) of the file type is used to tell the system that a file has been deleteted.
+Another idea: what we can do is deleting a file in two steps.
+In the first step the file type is set DEL to tell the system that the file has been deleteted.
 Nothing else is done.
 Only a special command or a parameter for the DIR command will show these files.
-Another command will delete one, more or all these files and will set the file type to DEL and delete the pointers in the BAM.
-But for the moment this will be a future feature
+Another command will delete one, more or all these files and will set the file type to IGN and delete the pointers in the BAM.
+But for the moment this will be a future feature.

 The BAM